 The study focused on four areas of sexual performance:

 Researchers found that, overall, the study group that struggled with substance abuse had a moderately to significantly impaired sexual performance compared to the control group.
-Once they determined this was the case, researchers examined side effects according to the substance abused.
+Once they determined this was the case, researchers examined side effects according to the substance abuse.

 This intoxicating substance had the most direct and long-lasting effect on sexual arousal in particular and sexual performance in general.